Tillered Docs

 -d '{"bandwidth_limit_mbps": 500}'

-Remove bandwidth limit
+Remove the bandwidth limit

 Set the limit to 0 to remove the restriction (unlimited):